 Not saying hello or getting to know a neighbor based on race.

 Stepping in front of a person in a store line because of race.

 Assuming a person has a particular skill because of their race.
-Let me be the first to tell you, all Black people can’t dance nor play sports.
+Let me be the first to tell you that all Black people can’t dance or play sports.
 Similarly, all Asians are not mathematically inclined.

 Touching the hair of another race or even asking to do so WITHOUT the benefit of relationship and friendship.
 Honestly, I don’t care if my friends (of any color) touch my hair.
 But, someone without that friendship liberty may get their feelings hurt doing it or trying to.
 Stop messing with people’s hair!